twenty/portfolio/README.md

-This is the source code for my WIP portfolio site.
+# The Source for my basic portfolio